trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 </figure>

 From 1939 on, the zoo also enjoyed the spoils of war from other sources.
-The SS Schutzstaffel (SS) provided it with Polish Konik, or "Panje horses" in 1940.
+The SS Schutzstaffel (SS) provided it with Polish Konik, or “Panje horses” in 1940.
 Similar to their endeavors with the aurochs, Lutz Heck and his brother Heinz, the zoo director at Munich Zoo, attempted further crossbreeding in an effort to breed back the extinct species of horse known as the tarpan.[^36]

 <figure>